 Geography Knowledge Organiser Year 2

 At Northgate, we incorporate geography into our topic themed learning based on the Cornerstones Curriculum, therefore children are immersed into the subject using a variety of practical and cross-curricular opportunities.
 Teachers create a positive attitude to geography learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards.

 Our whole school approach to the teaching and learning of geography involves the following;

 - Geography will be planned and taught in topic blocks by the class teacher.
-Knowledge organisers show progression in teaching and learning units and provide teachers with the key knowledge and vocabulary of each topic it that is taught in the previous and following year group.
+Knowledge organisers show progression in teaching and learning units and provide teachers with the key knowledge and vocabulary of each topic that is taught in the previous and following year group.
+Topic vocabulary mats underpin children's understanding of subject specific language, remind children of previous knowledge and provide visual and summative information on key knowledge to be learned.
 Teachers can use this to recap and build on prior learning successfully.
 This is a strategy to enable the achievement of a greater depth of knowledge and understanding as well as support the retention of facts.

 - Through our planning, children are given a range of knowledge and skills based activities.
 Planning involves teachers creating engaging lessons, involving high-quality resources.
 Teachers use precise questioning in class to test knowledge and skills.

 - Teachers use a range of formative assessment tools to check pupils’ understanding and assess children regularly to identify those children with gaps in learning, so that all children keep up.

 - Children increase their cultural capital through visits and visitors.
 These specialist visits and visitors deliver high quality workshops to facilitate and support geography learning by building on the children’s prior knowledge and aspire them to think of their futures and their prospective career paths.